Mrdedsecurity/site/_posts/2026-02-06-mailforge.md

 ## Vibe Coding
 I built this using an approach known as **"Vibe Coding."** Coined by Andrej Karpathy, Vibe Coding is an AI-assisted development style where developers rely on Large Language Models (LLMs) to generate, debug, and iterate code entirely through natural language prompts, rather than writing it line-by-line.

 As I mentioned, I’m lazy and needed a tool built quickly so I could start deploying it on engagements.
-Vibe coding can lead to issues—would I trust it to build a mission-critical project perfectly?
+Vibe coding can lead to issues, so would I trust it to build a mission critical project perfectly?
 Absolutely not.
 But in this case, it did the job!

 ---